zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

-Although protodata may be accompanied by some metadata, i.e. having its own domain model - *proto-domain*, the context domain model may be so structurally and semantically different from the proto-domain that a direct mapping from the proto-domain to the context domain can be extremely difficult.
+Although protodata may be accompanied by some metadata, i.e. having its own domain model - *proto-domain*, the context domain model may be so structurally and semantically different from the proto-domain that a direct mapping from the proto-domain to the context domain can be difficult.

 If such a situation occurs, the usual solution is to transform and normalize the protodata in such a way that the mapping will be easier.
 However, this